whoismyvoice/whoismyvoice.co/infrastructure/README.md

 declares a `dynamodb_table` property which references the dynamo db table from `global/locktable` in order to ensure a plan is only executed from one place at a time.

+### `server/testing`

+The `server/testing` plan manages the S3 Bucket(s), CloudFront Distribution(s),
+and Route53 DNS record(s) for the statically hosted site associated with testing.

+If this is your first time running `terraform` commands for this plan on this computer

+    terraform init

+When ready to check the resources for changes run

+    terraform plan \
+        -var-file=../../config/secrets.json \
+        -out=server-testing.tfplan

+To execute the plan identified by the previous command

+    terraform apply server-production.tfplan

 ### `server/staging`